SidonTheTroll/cave-of-ordeals/Projects/SVHW/Biology/qna.md

 - There are approximately 10.5 base pairs per turn.

 ## 22. Explain two factors responsible for conferring stability of the double helix structure of DNA.
-Two factors contribute significantly to the stability of the double helix structure of DNA:
+Two factors significantly contribute to the stability of the DNA double helix:

-1. **Hydrogen Bonds between Base Pairs**: Each base pair in DNA is held together by hydrogen bonds.
-Adenine (A) pairs with thymine (T) via two hydrogen bonds, and guanine (G) pairs with cytosine (C) via three hydrogen bonds.
-These hydrogen bonds provide stability to the DNA molecule by keeping the two strands tightly bound together.
+1. **Hydrogen Bonds**: A pairs with T via two hydrogen bonds, and G pairs with C via three hydrogen bonds, tightly binding the two strands together.

-2. **Base Pair Stacking Interactions**: The aromatic rings of adjacent base pairs in the same DNA strand engage in pi-stacking interactions.
-These interactions are non-covalent and involve overlapping electron clouds of the aromatic rings, which contribute additional stability to the double helix structure.
-The stacking interactions help minimize exposure of the hydrophobic bases to the aqueous environment, thereby stabilizing the overall structure of DNA.
+2. **Base Pair Stacking**: Aromatic rings of adjacent base pairs engage in pi-stacking interactions, which stabilize the structure by minimizing hydrophobic exposure.

 ## 23. State the role of DNA-dependent DNA polymerase and DNA ligase in the replication of DNA.
-- **DNA-dependent DNA polymerase**: This enzyme is responsible for synthesizing new DNA strands during replication.
-It uses the existing DNA strands as templates and catalyzes the addition of complementary nucleotides to the growing DNA strand.
-DNA polymerase ensures accurate copying of the genetic information by proofreading and correcting errors during replication.
+- **DNA-dependent DNA polymerase**: This enzyme synthesizes new DNA strands using existing strands as templates.
+It adds complementary nucleotides and proofreads to ensure accurate replication.

-- **DNA ligase**: DNA ligase plays a crucial role in the final stages of DNA replication.
-It joins or ligates the Okazaki fragments on the lagging strand by catalyzing the formation of phosphodiester bonds between adjacent nucleotides.
-This process is essential for completing the synthesis of the lagging strand and forming a continuous, intact double-stranded DNA molecule after replication.
+- **DNA ligase**: DNA ligase joins Okazaki fragments on the lagging strand by forming phosphodiester bonds, completing the synthesis of a continuous double-stranded DNA molecule.

 ## 24. A segment of DNA has a total of 2000 nucleotides, out of which 520 are adenine-containing nucleotides.
 How many purine bases does this DNA segment possess?
-To determine how many purine bases (adenine and guanine) are present in the DNA segment, we first need to find out the total number of guanine-containing nucleotides.

-Given:
+Given,
-- Total nucleotides in the DNA segment = 2000
+Nucleotides = 2000
-- Adenine-containing nucleotides = 520
+Adenine = 520

-Since adenine is a purine base, we already know there are 520 purine bases from adenine.

-To find the number of guanine-containing nucleotides:
-$\text{Total guanine-containing nucleotides} = \text{Total nucleotides} - \text{Adenine-containing nucleotides}$
+$\therefore \text{Thymine} = 520$

-$\text{Total guanine-containing nucleotides} = 2000 - 520 = 1480$
+$G \text{ and } C \text{ bases} = 2000 - (520 \times 2) = 960$

-Now, we calculate the total number of purine bases:
-$\text{Total purine bases} = \text{Adenine-containing nucleotides} + \text{Guanine-containing nucleotides}$
+$\text{Guanine bases} = 960/2=480$

-$\text{Total purine bases} = 520 + 1480 = 2000$
+$\therefore \text{Total purine bases} = 520+480=1000\text{ bases}$

-Therefore, the DNA segment possesses a total of 2000 purine bases.

 ## 25. 5' TACGTAAACCGAAAG 3'.
 Find out the mRNA and anticodons from the above information.
 To find the mRNA sequence and the corresponding anticodons from the given DNA sequence (5' TACGTAAACCGAAAG 3'), we follow these steps: